 - The relationship between the disability and the assistance that the animal provides.

-Please see Disability Services Procedures for Applying for Assistance in Navarro College Residence Halls found in Navarro College Student Handbook for more information.
+Please see Disability and Access Services Procedures for Applying for Assistance in Navarro College Residence Halls found in Navarro College Student Handbook for more information.

 Service Animals Permitted on Campus